wilsonfsouza/gobarber-rest-api/README.md

 - The user cannot change its email to another email already in use;
 - To update the password, the user must inform its old password;
-- To update the password, the user must confirm the new password;
+- To update the password, the user must confirm the new password; (teste na area de validacao)

 ### Painel do prestador (workers)